 Use your favorite pie crust for the bottom of the pie, grab one at the store, or use my easy Flaky All-Butter Pie Crust, which takes just a few minutes to put together.
 It does best when thoroughly refrigerated, so I like to do the crust ahead of time and pull it out of the freezer or refrigerator.
 It's reliable, rolls silky smooth, and bakes up incredibly flaky.
 I also use this pie crust for slab pies, pot pies, and hand pies.

-I use a french deep-dish pie plate and pile in about 6 cups of fruit.
-That sounds like a lot but once the fruit has a chance to macerate a bit in the bowl with the sugar and lemon juice, it will break down slightly and loses some volume.
-If your pie plate is not a deep dish, you’ll be able to use 1 cup less fruit.
+I use a 9-inch deep-dish French pie plate and pile in about 6 cups of fruit.
+That sounds like a lot, but once the fruit macerates a bit in the bowl with the sugar and lemon juice, it will break down slightly and lose some volume.
+If your pie plate is not a deep dish - totally fine!
+You'll be able to use 1 cup less fruit.

 Strawberry Rhubarb Pie with Crumb Topping

 - 1 single pie crust your favorite pre-made recipe or store-bought

 - egg wash for brushing on the pie edges 1 yolk + 1 tablespoon water.
 Optional step

 - 3 cups strawberries washed and sliced into large pieces

 - 3 cups rhubarb washed and sliced into ½ inch slices